aaronwhitesell/cspost/_posts/2020-04-08-why-use-ischecked-instead-of-pos.md

 </font>
 </div>

-The ichecked function returns a 0 (false) since “32” is not found within one of the uniformly spaced offsets.
+The ischecked function returns a 0 (false) since “32” is not found within one of the uniformly spaced offsets.
 To do this CSPro requires the codes to be a uniform length.
 Notice all codes in this example were length 2.